ved-sharma/PostgreSQL_server_installation/README.md

 - Use COPY command to copy data from CSV file to your table, e.g.
   COPY zip_codes FROM '/path/to/csv/ZIP_CODES.txt' WITH (FORMAT csv);

-## Starting, stopping PostgreSQL server on Windows 7
+## Starting and stopping PostgreSQL server on Windows 7
 - After installing postgresql server, by default, it is set to automatic start at Windows startup and runs all the time.
 Check for postgresql entry in the Task Manager > Services tab
 - To make any changes in the settings, go to Start > search for Services > right click and choose Run as admin (if not in admin account) > enter admin password > look for postgresql service
 - Right click and choose to stop, start, restart etc. Change Startup Type from Automatic to Manual to change if the server starts or not at Windows startup